lakejs/lake-docs/guide/plugin.md

 * `history.save()`: Stores the current content in the memory, allowing you to undo or redo.

-Once the `removeFormat` plugin is registered, you can use the `command.execute()` method to remove all formatting from the current selection.
+After registering the `removeFormat` plugin, you can remove formatting by executing the following command:

 ```js
 editor.command.execute('removeFormat');